-We are connecting our best books of the year with a meme we are trying for the first time- Hype or Like that we discovered on Goodreads.
-This meme was created by Jillian, Larkin and Britt who are book bloggers who want to share their opinions about overly hyped books.
+We are connecting our best books of the year with a meme we are trying for the first time- Hype or Like Friday that we discovered on Goodreads.
+This meme was created by Jillian, Larkin and Britt who are book bloggers that want to share their opinions about overly hyped books.

 Nancy: My reading highlight was the Locke & Key series, written by Joe Hill and beautifully illustrated by Gabriel Rodriguez.
 Such an epic story- it had complex characters, moral dilemmas, a malevolent evil and an atmospheric setting that sucks you in.

 Kathleen: My favorite thing that I started reading this year was Fables (Vol. 1 of the Deluxe Edition).
 Timeless fairy tale figures living in modern New York City – what more could you ask for?
 The characterization is excellent, the plot twisting and riveting, and though I don’t normally like the art to vary too much, they really pick artists who fit the style of the story at any given time.
 Absolutely a must-read.